 - Newspaper wood: As the name implies, these use newsprint and cardboard that is sealed to become waterproof and fire-resistant.

-- Plasphalt: Who would have thought that plastic waste could have a useful purpose?
-This material is more resistant to wear and tear than traditional asphalt, and it uses particles that could otherwise kill ocean wildlife.
+- Plasphalt: Who would have thought plastic waste could have a practical purpose?
+This material is more resistant to wear and tear than traditional asphalt and uses particles that could otherwise kill ocean wildlife.

-- Nappy roofing: While people need hygiene, sanitary products create a ton of waste each year.
+- Nappy roofing: While people need hygiene, sanitary products create tons of waste yearly.
 This process removes organic matter from napkins and reuses the polymers to create waterproof ceiling tiles.

 Adopt These Innovative Construction Methods That Benefit the Environment

-Although construction once meant substantial damage, technology has improved the sustainability of the practice.
-Use these innovative construction methods to benefit the environment on your next build.
+Rising environmental destruction and climate change concerns have led many sectors to change their processes and resource consumption.
+Whereas the construction industry once meant substantial damage, technology has improved the sustainability of the practice.
+Contractors and builders should utilize these innovative construction methods to benefit the environment on their next build.